Doctrinal Studies Resource Center

 dispensationalism called "Progressive Dispensationalism."
 This system

-is virtually identical to what used to be called, "Historic
+is very close to what used to be called, "Historic

 Premillennialism," and what the early Christians called "Chiliasm"